EloyFarina/Red-Faction-1-Bomb-Auto-Defuser/README.md

    The dropdown will list all running programs.
 Choose the *Red Faction* or *Alpine Faction* window.

 2. **Select the LED Area**
-   Define the screen region where the bomb LED patterns appear.
+   Define the screen region where the bomb LED appear.

 3. **Select the 4th Display**
    Mark the area corresponding to the fourth display required for the sequence.